AG630/AG630.github.io-StarWarsSudoku/StarWars-Sudoku/README.md

 Some more failures included the names of all of the pages I created as well as the mp3 files.
 They were missing hyphens where there were spaces which were an easy enough correction to manage.

 Unfortunately, the screen shots that I had were lost for the issues.
 My recycle bin on my local hard drive didn't have them and I could not find them anywhere on my Laptop which was incredibly frustrating as having them to show for my journey would have been a great plus for the project.
+There was one screen shot I was able to record which documented including a background without the StarWars logo.
+I quickly discovered that the reason for this was due to the logo formatting.
+It was a .webp file.
+I had to go back and find a Star Wars logo that had a black background and was a Jpeg!

 The other huge boo boo was my failure to commit this project.
 The realisation came at a point where my code was shaping out to look visually incredible (if I do say so myself), but a few added changes completely disorientated my project.
 I was in full panic mode because of the hours of time I had spent creating this Sudoku.
 Once I realised my blatent mistake, I made sure to commit the project regularly to avoid it in the future.
 You can be sure I won't be forgetting to commmit my future projects any time soon!